 Who We Recommend it for

 Anyone who wants durable designs and high-quality materials from a distinctly American brand will appreciate Goodyear tires.
 Nascar fans may also feel the excitement of owning tires that are used in their favorite sport.
-The company has a reputation as standing behind its products, and someone who has felt burned on a warranty in the past may appreciate the helpful customer service and warranty backing this tire.
+The company has a reputation for standing behind its products, and someone who has felt burned on a warranty in the past may appreciate the helpful customer service and warranty backing this tire.

 Some Goodyear tire models receive an 80,000-mile warranty, such as the Assurance TripleTred All-Season.
 Compared to budget tires, Goodyear does have a higher cost, but their quality is second to none.
 They provide more durability and performance than their cheaper rivals.
 Overall, Goodyear tires are some of my favorite tires made in the USA and they’re very dependable.